abdurahimovf18/FastAPI-Best-Practices/README.md

 * **Query layer** holds raw SQLAlchemy logic, not business logic
 * Supports **x-service-key** pattern for inter-service auth
 * Structured for real-world async services running via **Gunicorn** or **Uvicorn**
+* Application core is logic which is written in use_cases and used from anywhere

 ---